Relay in BMS Systems – Your Easy Guide in 2026

 Is it 24-volt ac, 220-volt AC, 12-volt DC, or 24-volt DC?

-The second thing is contact voltage rating.
+The second thing is the contact voltage rating.

 It is also a very important factor.

-Because some of our loads would be working on 24-volt AC, like some of our damper actuators or valve actuators would work on 24-volt AC, but some other loads would work on 220-volt AC.
+Because some of our loads would be working on 24-volt AC, like some of our damper actuators or valve actuators, would work on 24-volt AC, but some other loads would work on 220-volt AC.

 So, our contact switches must be compatible with that voltage level.